KLSpencil/grant-program/applications/DynamicEDI.md

 Please describe the team's relevant experience.
 If the project involves development work, then we'd appreciated it if you can single out a few interesting codes commits made by team members on their past projects.

 Ryan Realivasquez is the primary founder of GetDynamic.
-As a consultant in the aerospace industry he brings over 15 years excelling in implementing and supporting ERP systems.
+As an aerospace industry consultant for over 15 years, he excells in implementing and supporting ERP systems.
 Through this experience he identified the need for a lower cost and more widely available system for exchanging data between companies.
-Utilizing the stengths of Blockchain technology he developed a simplified EDI system that addresses the needs of his clients as well as the industry overall.
-Getdynamic strengthens and improves upon existing EDI systems by focusing on three things:  Privacy.
-Simplicity.
-Cost.
+Utilizing the stengths of Blockchain technology he developed a simplified EDI system that addresses the needs of his clients and the industry overall.
+Getdynamic strengthens and improves upon existing EDI systems by focusing on three things: privacy, simplicity, and cost.
 Ryan launched development of the app, has researched and defined the infrastructure technologies to be used, defined the features and product roadmap, and has self funded the engagement of professional developers to complete initial development.

-Matt Haydon is a cofounder of GetDynamic.
-He has past experience launching several small businesses and is an influencer within the blockchain space operating successful social media communities.
-Matt is also contributing to development of our app by focusing on designing and building the User Experience(UX) in our interfaces as well as planning, and when it is time executing, our web marketing plan.
+Matt Haydon is cofounder of GetDynamic.
+He has past experience launching several small businesses and is an influencer within the blockchain space, operating successful social media communities.
+Matt contributes to development of our app by focusing on interface design and building the User Experience(UX).
+Additionally, he develops future plans and continues to manage our web marketing plan.

 Genaro Coronel is our principal developer.
-He has added several major features to the infrastructure of our app and will be our primary smart contract seveloper as well.
-He is responsible for coding our IPFS-Cluster storage backend, Dockerizing the infrastructure, and connecting the app to the Vechain network.
+He has added several major features to the infrastructure of our app and will be our primary smart-contract developer as well.
+He is responsible for coding our IPFS-Cluster storage backend, dockerizing the infrastructure, and connecting the app to the Vechain network.

 Oleg Tropinin has contributed to early development efforts and will be rejoining us for future development.
 He has been responsible for our initial Vechain integration, web app infrastructure setup, and django configuration.